AdvancedCSS2024/idg1293-2024-oblig2-group-2/documents/report.md

    - Waving/moving with arms _(SMIL transform)_
    - Mouth moving _(SMIL transform)_
+     - added "bounce" css keyframe: so it reacts to earth jumping

    Earth:

    - Color changing - becomming sick _(SMIL animate)_
+     - Decided not to do this animation
    - Eyes moving _(SMIL animate)_
-     - Decides do make it "jump" instead
+     - Decided do make it "jump" instead

 3. Select classnames for elements to animate
 4. Download correct and simplify elements